-Finding the ideal workout food is already complicated, but it’s even more challenging to find the right vegan pre-workout food.
+Finding the ideal pre-workout food is complicated for everyone, but it’s even more challenging to find the right vegan pre-workout food.

 We’ll break down what the ideal pre-workout food is for various scenarios.
 Whether your goal is to lose weight or to increase your performance, your pre-workout meal or snack should not be the same!

 In the same vein, you need to eat differently if your training session is a short but intense workout than if you are going for a 2-hour run!

 We’ll divide the pre-workout vegan food based on 2 intensities and 2 goals to make things simpler:

 The intensity is how much effort you exert over the period.

 - Short & intense session: anything less than 60-minute long where you workout in intense bursts.
 E.g., Crossfit, Interval training (running, cycling), Circuit routine, Lap Swimming, etc.

 - Long & sustained effort: any workout that is more than 60-minute long where you work at a low-medium intensity.
 For example, a 15-mile run, a 20-mile ride, a long hike, etc.